OUR PARa 84 APPROVALS

 SCOTS PINES, DERBYSHIRE DALES

-Scots Pine represents our 17th and most recent Para 80 house approval to be built within the footprint of a former stone barn and dutch barn in the Derbyshire Dales.
+‘Scots Pine’ represented our 17th country house approval sited within the footprint of a former stone barn and dutch barn in the Derbyshire Dales.
 The scheme, designed by Hawkes Architecture in collaboration with Squires Young Landscape Architects, embraces the creation of a house of exceptional quality + significant landscape enhancements and is the perfect example of how a relatively modestly sized dwelling can be both outstanding and innovative.
 The proposal received the unanimous support of Derbyshire Dales District Council Planning Committee and was the subject of a s106 agreement to ensure that the landscape benefits of the scheme accrue over many years.

 WATER LANE, HIGH WEALD AONB, KENT

-Water Lane is our latest Para 80 house to be approved in England.
+‘Water Lane’ represented our 16th country house to be approved.
 Planning permission was granted in November 2020 by Tunbridge Wells Borough Council whose Planning Committee supported the benefits and enhancements proposed within the scheme and voted unanimously to approve it.
 The scheme had been independently assessed as meeting the ‘high bar’ required for Para 80e) house proposals by The Design Review Panel and also received the full support of the Council’s Planning Officer, Design Officer and Landscape & Biodiversity Officer, and Hawkhurst Parish Council very kindly spoke in favour of the scheme at the Planning Committee.
 This represents another wonderful collaboration with the Project Architects (Hawkes) and the Landscape Architects (Squires Young).

 YEW TREE LAKE HOUSE, WEALDEN, EAST SUSSEX

-Now completed, Yew Tree Lake House, designed by Hawkes Architecture in collaboration with Squires Young Landscape Architecture, was our 15th Para 80 house to be approved and our second approval in 2019.
+Now completed, ‘Yew Tree Lake House’, designed by Hawkes Architecture in collaboration with Squires Young Landscape Architecture, was our 15th country house to be approved and our second approval in 2019.
 Planning permission was successfully obtained at appeal following an Informal Hearing held in early September.
 In supporting the design quality of the scheme, which lies within the countryside and High Weald Area of Outstanding Natural Beauty (AONB), the Appeal Inspector opined that the particular circumstances of the site led to the conclusion that the proposed new dwelling would, along with the attendant landscape enhancements secured by conditions, be of the quality sought as an exception under paragraph 80(e).
 This significant approval won on appeal has been covered in the national planning press.

 CANON BARN, DOVER, KENT

-Canon Barn, a new Para 80 house near Sandwich in Kent, is our 14th approval to date.
+‘Canon Barn’, a country house located near Sandwich in Kent, was our 14th approval.
 Dover District Council granted planning permission for this exceptional dwelling designed by Hawkes Architecture in collaboration with Squires Young Landscape Architecture in June 2019 following a positive review by The Design Review Panel.
 The new house will sit within an enhanced landscape and whilst of contemporary design, with outstanding levels of energy efficiency, it is also sensitive to the defining characteristics of the local area.

 SULBY, NORTHAMPTONSHIRE

-We obtained planning permission from Daventry District Council in June 2018 for a new Para 80 house on a former RAF base in Northamptonshire designed by Hawkes Architecture in collaboration with Squires Young Landscape Architects.
+We obtained planning permission from Daventry District Council in June 2018 for a new country house on a former RAF base in Northamptonshire designed by Hawkes Architecture in collaboration with Squires Young Landscape Architects.
 The architectural design of the house and associated landscape and ecological enhancements were sensitive to the defining characteristics of the site comprising a woodland largely of Ash.
 One of the former RAF buildings remaining on the site is to be converted and used for ancillary purposes as part of the approved scheme.
 The Council voted (almost) unanimously in favour of the scheme which they considered to be of exceptional quality and innovative in its nature of design, guided by a positive review by the OPUN Design Review Panel (now Design:Midlands) who considered the design approach to be sensitive and compelling, providing a logical narrative of the scheme.

 FRILSHAM LIME QUARRY, THATCHAM, BERKSHIRE

-Planning permission was obtained (May 2018) from West Berkshire Council for a new Para 80 house located in a former lime quarry in the North Wessex Downs AONB.
+Planning permission was obtained in May 2018 from West Berkshire Council for a new country house located in a former lime quarry in the North Wessex Downs AONB.
 The narrative for this house, designed by Hawkes Architecture, celebrates the principal defining characteristic of the site, a semi-circular lens shaped former quarry.
 The location of the 770m² dwelling continues and completes the circle, naturally containing a more controlled garden.
 The natural character of the landscape outside the quarry is left to naturalise, creating a contrast between these landscaped spaces.
+The combination of the proposed technologies, which are bespoke to this dwelling, was considered to constitute the truly innovative standard helping to raise standards of design in rural areas.
+In addition, the proposals demonstrated outstanding qualities of energy efficient measures, which were considered to represent a genuinely exemplar scheme, whose methods and ideas can be utilised in future builds in order to achieve higher levels of sustainability and energy efficiency.

 WHITE CLIFFS OF DOVER, KINGSDOWN, KENT